Top 7 Virtual Assistant Industry Trends 2026 & Market Stats [Updated]

 Founders love this because it means more output without adding headcount and expenses.

-The training extends to industry-specific as well.
+The training extends to industry-specific areas as well.
 For example, here’s a list of tools a Wishup VA is trained at and knows how to deal with.

-Virtual Assistant Industry Statistics in 2025 and Growth
+Virtual Assistant Industry Statistics Beyond 2026

 The virtual assistant industry is set for explosive growth.
-In 2025, the global market is projected to hit $19.5 billion, and by 2035, it could reach $55.4 billion.
+In 2025, the global market was projected to hit $19.5 billion, and by 2035, it could reach $55.4 billion.
 That’s a jump of 184% over the decade—roughly 2.8× growth, at a CAGR of 11%.

 Several trends are driving this surge:

-- remote work is now mainstream,
+• remote work is now mainstream,

-- talented professionals from every corner of the globe are ready to hire
+• talented professionals from every corner of the globe are ready to hire

-- Businesses (especially startups) are looking for staffing solutions that are fast, flexible, and cost-effective.
+• Businesses (especially startups) are looking for staffing solutions that are fast, flexible, and cost-effective.

 Leading Service Models: Dedicated Monthly VAs

-- Why?
+• Why?
 Businesses want long-term, reliable support with clear SLAs and continuity.

 Subscription-based VAs ensure predictable outcomes, making it easier for founders to plan and scale.